petr-larin/BMSTU-Graduate-Qualifying-Project/README.md

 ### Results

-This is the covariation matrix before and after preprocessing:
+This is the covariance matrix before and after preprocessing:

 ![Covariation matrices](readme-images/cov_matrices.jpg)